 Frequent meals: Feeding smaller but more frequent meals 3-4 times a day.

 Medications: Metoclopramide or Cisapride which can help to increase motility of the esophagus.

 Supportive care: Additional antibiotics and supportive care such as oxygen therapy will be necessary to treat cats with aspiration pneumonia.

 This depends on the underlying cause.
-The outcome is positive in cats with aquired megaesophagus.
+The outcome is positive in cats with acquired megaesophagus.
 For cats with idiopathic or congenital megaesophagus, the prognosis is poor.